SeldonIO/seldon-core/docs-gb/scaling/hpa-rps-autoscaling.md

       target:
         type: AverageValue
         averageValue: 3
----
-apiVersion: autoscaling/v2
-kind: HorizontalPodAutoscaler
-metadata:
-  name: mlserver-server-hpa
-  namespace: seldon-mesh
-spec:
-  scaleTargetRef:
-    apiVersion: mlops.seldon.io/v1alpha1
-    kind: Server
-    name: mlserver
-  minReplicas: 1
-  maxReplicas: 3
-  metrics:
-  - type: Object
-    object:
-      metric:
-        name: infer_rps
-      describedObject:
-        apiVersion: mlops.seldon.io/v1alpha1
-        kind: Model
-        name: irisa0
-      target:
-        type: AverageValue
-        averageValue: 3
 ```
 {% endcode %}

-It is important to keep both the scaling metric and any scaling policies the same across the two HPA manifests.
-This is to ensure that both the Models and the Servers are scaled up/down at approximately the same time.
-Small variations in the scale-up time are expected because each HPA samples the metrics independently, at regular intervals.

 {% hint style="info" %}
-**Note**: If a Model gets scaled up slightly before its corresponding Server, the model is currently marked with the condition ModelReady "Status: False" with a "ScheduleFailed" message until new Server replicas become available.
+If a Model gets scaled up slightly before its corresponding Server, the model is currently marked with the condition ModelReady "Status: False" with a "ScheduleFailed" message until new Server replicas become available.
 However, the existing replicas of that model remain available and will continue to serve inference load.
 {% endhint %}

-In order to ensure similar scaling behaviour between Models and Servers, the number of `minReplicas` and `maxReplicas`, as well as any other configured scaling policies should be kept in sync across the HPA for the model and the server.

 {% hint style="danger" %}
 The Object metric allows for two target value types: `AverageValue` and `Value`.
 Of the two, only `AverageValue` is supported for the current Seldon Core 2 setup.
 The `Value` target type is typically used for metrics describing the utilization of a resource and would not be suitable for RPS-based scaling.